Creating Web Sites

 For privacy reasons, you should never include important personal identity information for living individuals (e.g., social security numbers, which are omitted by default by the "Web Site" extension) and you might want to omit sensitive information on living individuals as well (e.g., birth and marriage dates).
 The "Web Site" extension helps in the task by looking for "Privacy" settings on individual records.
 For any record marked as "Privacy" the web site will include the person's name, parents, spouses, and children, but it will omit all dates, places, events, notes, and multimedia files.
 Thus, before creating a web site, go through your individual records and use the Tree→Attach→Restriction... menu command to restrict all individuals you want treated as described above as "Privacy" records.

 Web sites created by other tools may not automatically include your contact information and likely will not respect privacy settings.
 You should add contact information to such web sites before publishing on the web.
-For privacy issues, you may need to edit the files and remove sensitive information before creating web sites using non-GEDitCOM II tools.
+For privacy issues, you may need to edit the files and remove sensitive information before creating web sites using other tools.